City-dwellers, rejoice: the North Face is now making runway-worthy outerwear

 Other key pieces in the collection that are worth a look—and a purchase—include the 3-layer waterproof cape coat (that screams Gattaca in the best way), a nearly seamless lemon-colored hoodie, a cropped relaxed-fit blouson jacket for men, a take-it-anywhere cropped jacket for women, and a hypebeasts-only 3L Vest.

-The Black Series collection ranges in price from $60 to $1,500 and is available here.
+The pieces in the Black Series collection will be released throughout the week, and range in price from $60 to $1,500.
+The collection is available to shop here.

 Looking for more all-weather gear picks?
 Check out our other handpicked suggestions.